Please enter banners and links.

 Business leaders have an opportunity to make their voice heard on a critical employment issue.
-The public has until July 23 to provide feedback to state regulators regarding proposed changes to Pennsylvania’s overtime eligibility rules, which were unveiled by the Dept. of Labor and Industry a few weeks ago.
+The public has until July 23 to provide feedback to state regulators regarding proposed changes to Pennsylvania’s overtime eligibility rules, which were unveiled by the Dept. of Labor and Industry a few weeks ago (UPDATE: the deadline to submit comments is now Aug.
+22 following a 30-day extension being granted).
 The changes include a wage threshold for “exempt status” that is more than double the current rate set by the federal government.
 There would also be significant revisions to so-called “duties tests,” which are also used to determine eligibility.
 Finally, the rule would establish an automatic update to the salary threshold every three years beginning in 2023.

 It was only a few years ago, during the Obama administration, that such changes were proposed at the federal level.
 At that time, the reaction from employers was swift and deeply negative, particularly among small businesses, nonprofit organizations, higher education institutions and the health service industry, among others.
 At that time, employers not only described significant increases to the cost of providing services or doing businesses, but also the reality that this dramatic change would damage workplace culture and morale, as employees would have to be shifted from earning a salary to being paid by the hour.
 This transition typically requires employees to start clocking in and out, along with more burdensome record-keeping, less flexibility, a rigid work schedule and fewer training opportunities and benefits.
 Following this outcry, the proposal was ultimately struck down by a federal court.